cailyncodes/duolang/README.md

 ## Gotcha.
 But what can I do with it?

 I haven't fully thought through everything so I hesitate to make a claim on its turing-completeness.
 That being said, it does support arbitrary jump/goto statements and the stack also supports switching the first and second items on the stack, which I tentatively think is equivalent to a proper stack with an infinite tape (which would be turing-complete).
 Thus, theoretically, it is a powerful language.
 That being said, it has no core modules/standard library for interacting with anything other than simple non-file-based I/O. Additionally, programs are rather verbose (and difficult to read/understand).

-##

-## Philosophy

-Any reached Duolingo tree can execute (no undefined behavior), just maybe not meaningful

-Legendary makes coding programs easier, but anything can be written without it

-Hello world should be achievable in the Spanish from English tree

-Duolang is a meta language, and programs are different based on the underlying language (language pair tree)

 ## Grammar